sushant0808/Adventure-Works-Power-BI-Dashboard/README.md

 ---

 ## ⚙️ Data Preparation & Cleaning
-Data cleaning, Data Visualization was performed in **SQL Server Management Studio** & **Power BI**.
+Data cleaning and visualization were performed in **SQL Server Management Studio (SSMS) and Power BI**.

-From the AdventureWork database, we use SQL to select relevant columns, add flag columns and generate below Views:
+Using the AdventureWorks database, SQL scripts were used to select relevant columns, create flag columns, and generate cleaned views for integration with Power BI.

+**Views created**
 1. vw_Customer
 2. vw_Product
 3. vw_Product_Category